 In that same Promos tab, you can also see if there are any “challenges” available.
 A challenge may say something like “Earn an extra $20 when you complete 15 deliveries this week.”
 If you complete a challenge, the incentive money will be included in your next paycheck.

 In addition to DoorDash pay, customer tips are also added to earnings.
 DoorDash drivers get to keep 100% of customer tips.

 Of course, there are expenses that come with the job including the wear on your car and gas.
 According to the annual summary I received from DoorDash at the end of 2020, while I had earned $1,112.78, I had driven approximately 572 miles.
-If my car gets 25 MPG and gas costs around $2.50 per gallon, that’s already an expense of $57.20.
+If my car gets 25 MPG and gas cost around $2.50 per gallon at the time, that was an expense of $57.20.

 Also, as a freelance DoorDash driver, you’ll also need to hold out your own taxes.
 Even taking these expenses into consideration, it’s still possible to make $10-$20 hourly.